gocd-contrib/ansible-gocd/README.md

 This repository is organized as a single Role.
 That means it can be included, symlinked, submoduled, or galaxied into your existing Ansible repository.

-The default is to install the server and agents onto a single node.
+The default is to install the latest version of the server and agents onto a single node.
 Use the tags of 'server' or 'agent' to selectively install one or the other.

+To force installation of a specific version override GOCD_GO_VERSION to the desired version.
 ### Server
 * The server listens on port 8153 by default.
 * Optionally install Git, Subversion, or Mercurial **on all agent & server nodes** by setting any of the following to true.
 Default is false.